-Holding yourself accountable - how to stay sober during pregnancy
+Holding yourself accountable and staying sober

-Whether you enjoy the occasional glass of wine after work, become dependent upon certain drugs, or are battling a full-blown addiction once a woman discovers she’s expecting, it’s in the best interest for her and her unborn child to remain sober.
+Whether you enjoy the occasional glass of wine after work, become dependent upon certain drugs, or are battling a full-blown addiction, once a woman discovers she’s expecting, it’s in the best interest for her and her unborn child to remain sober.
 Your body needs to be in tip-top shape to properly carry a pregnancy to term.
 Consuming drugs and/or alcohol in small or large amounts will deteriorate your health and increase the risk of your baby developing birth defects and other diseases.

-Quitting your drug or alcohol habit isn’t always easy.
+Quitting your drug or alcohol habit isn’t easy.
 Though you may know the potential risks for you and your unborn child, overcoming the “urge” to use can be difficult.
 If you’ve been struggling to remain sober throughout your pregnancy, these tips should help get you on a better path.

 Check into rehab

 If your drug or alcohol use has risen to the level of dependency or addiction, the best way to get sober is to check into a rehab program.
-Whether you go to an inpatient California drug rehab or an outpatient program in another state, these treatment centers have a plethora of medical and therapeutic services to help detox.
+Whether you go to an inpatient or an outpatient program in another state, these treatment centers have a plethora of medical and therapeutic services to help detox.
 Once your system has been flushed, you will then be provided with therapy and other tools to help you navigate life more effectively.

 Seek accountability partners